Why auto insurance rates increase

 The car you drive

 Generally, a new car costs more to repair after an accident.
 New cars are also at a higher risk of break-ins and theft.
 Keep in mind though that luxury cars aren’t the only ones that are at a high-risk of theft.
 Thieves also target cars with high-demand parts.
-Talk to your insurance company about how your auto insurance rates will be affected.

 Adding a driver to your policy

-If you have other drivers named on your policy, or add new driver to your policy, their personal factors as listed above will affect your auto insurance rates.
+If you have other drivers named on your policy, or add new driver to your policy, their personal factors as listed above will also affect your auto insurance rates.
 Adding a teenage driver generally bumps your rate up, due to the high risk associated with new drivers.
-If you’re planning to insure your teen driver, make sure to look for Good Student Discounts.
+If you’re planning to insure your teen driver, be sure to look for Good Student Discounts.
 If they have a GPA of a B or better, they may qualify.

 Statistics where you live